 Level III offenses consist of acts that threaten the health, welfare, safety, and security of the Brentwood Borough School District community.
 Level III offenses call for an immediate suspension of 10 days and the assignment of 60 demerits.
 A hearing with the Superintendent of Schools and a possible expulsion hearing will result in cases involving Level III offenses.
 In addition, Level III offenses require a parental conference with the school administration and may result in legal action.

 Assault

-A student shall not cause physical injury to any student, teacher, or other school employee or visitor on school grounds or during a school function or event.
-(10 day suspension plus 60 demerits)
+A student shall not cause serious physical injury to any student, teacher, or other school employee or visitor on school grounds or during a school function or event.

 Breaking and Entering